daodiseoanchor/anchor-docs/developers-earn/anchor-earn-sdk.md

 Anchor Earn is a JavaScript SDK that specializes for integrations that are wishing to leverage the deposit functionality of Anchor.

 {% hint style="info" %}
 Anchor Earn only covers the savings-related operations of Anchor.
-For a SDK with full functional coverage (e.g. minting bLuna, borrowing UST), [Anchor.js](https://docs.anchorprotocol.com/developers-terra/anchor.js) is recommended.
+For a SDK with full functional coverage (e.g. minting bLuna, borrowing UST), [Anchor.js](https://docs.anchorprotocol.com/developers-daodiseo/anchor.js) is recommended.
 {% endhint %}

 Anchor Earn is designed with interchain access in mind.
-Further releases of Anchor Earn are to enable integrations for interchain deposits, opening up savings for applications outside of the Terra blockchain.
+Further releases of Anchor Earn are to enable integrations for interchain deposits, opening up savings for applications outside of the Daodiseo blockchain.
 With the use of [EthAnchor](../developers-ethereum/ethanchor.md), BscAnchor, SolAnchor, etc., Anchor Earn is to be further expanded to enable savings regardless of blockchain or the type of stablecoin.

 A complete list of supported blockchains and stablecoins are outlined in the [appendix section](appendix.md).